-Extremism goes beyond terrorism and includes people who target the vulnerable - including the young- by seeking to sow division between communities on the basis of race, faith or denomination: justify discrimination towards women and girls: persuade others that minorities are inferior; or argue against the primacy of democracy and the rule of law in society (Working Together July 2018).
+Extremism goes beyond terrorism and includes people who target the vulnerable, including the young, by seeking to sow division between communities on the basis of race, faith or denomination: justify discrimination towards women and girls: persuade others that minorities are inferior; or argue against the primacy of democracy and the rule of law in society (Working Together July 2018).

-The Leading Edge Academies Partnership will ensure ALL staff including governors and trustees adhere to their duties in the Prevent guidance 2015 to prevent radicalisation.
+Each Academy within the Trust will ensure ALL staff including governors and trustees adhere to their duties in the Prevent guidance 2015 to prevent radicalisation.